This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Help your child brush his teeth 2 times each day.
-Brush his teeth after breakfast and before bed.
+- Help your child brush his or her teeth 2 times each day.
+Brush his or her teeth after breakfast and before bed.
 Use a soft toothbrush and plain water.

 - Thumb sucking or pacifier use can affect your child's tooth development.
-Talk to your child's healthcare provider if your child sucks his thumb or uses a pacifier regularly.
+Talk to your child's healthcare provider if your child sucks his or her thumb or uses a pacifier regularly.

 - Take your child to the dentist regularly.
 A dentist can make sure your child's teeth and gums are developing properly.
-Ask your child's dentist how often he needs to visit.
+Ask your child's dentist how often he or she needs to visit.

 What can I do to create routines for my child?